 Many people comment on the Wright Hassall name, asking whether it is a gimmick.
-But it isn't; Wright Hassall has been supporting individuals and businesses in Warwickshire for over 160 years.
+But it isn't; Wright Hassall is formed from our heritage - and we are proud to have been supporting individuals and businesses in Warwickshire for over 175 years.

 Leamington Spa grew considerably at the start of the 19th century.
 Standing on the town's sixth saline well, the Royal Pump Rooms, designed and built by CS Smith, first opened to the public in July 1814.
 The building was extended soon after opening to cope with demand and was not fully complete until 1816.
 New Town was developed as Leamington began to expand north from the river in response to the demand created by visitors to the Spa.

-In 1846 the sole practice of Richard Arthur Wallington was founded.
-Taking advantage of the new opportunities that had arisen from Leamington's growth, a new partner Mr Edward Wright was taken on forming Wallington & Wright.
+In 1846 the sole practice of Richard Arthur Wallington was founded in Wellington Street (now Regent Street).
+Taking advantage of the new opportunities that had arisen from Leamington's growth, a new partner Mr Edward Wright was taken on in 1855 forming Wallington & Wright.

 Wright & Hassall, 1875